 Project managers are responsible for assuring that renovation projects in occupied buildings do not create IEQ problems due to the failure of a contractor to adequately isolate a work area from other areas of a building.

 Outside contractors conducting work on University facilities have a responsibility to assure that their actions do not result in the deterioration of the indoor environmental quality at that site.
 Work must be done with the proper controls in place to prevent a contamination or exposure risk to occupants either inside or outside of the work area.
 Work areas must also be appropriately cleaned-up by the contractor prior to leaving the work site.
-As part of the federally mandated Right-to-Know program, contractors are required produce the appropriate Material Safety Data Sheets (MSDS) for any chemical they intend to use on site.
+As part of the federally mandated Right-to-Know program, contractors are required produce the appropriate Safety Data Sheets (SDS) for any chemical they intend to use on site.

 Several factors are recognized as being important towards contributing to an acceptable indoor environment.
 In general, an indoor environment is expected to be free of any noxious odors and dust and to be maintained at a comfortable temperature and humidity.
 More specific factors that must be present to assure an acceptable indoor environment include adherence to applicable ventilation guidelines and standards designed to maintain comfort factors acceptable to most occupants.
 All mechanical equipment, including air handling units and exhaust fans, must be maintained in working order and in a clean, uncontaminated state.
 Any significant sources of contaminant emissions must be kept isolated from occupied spaces and any major sources of contamination must be promptly controlled.
 Maintenance and construction activities must be conducted in a manner that does not adversely affect the indoor environmental quality in occupied areas.